 Complete the applicable conformity assessment procedure.
 For most Annex III systems, this is internal self-assessment under Annex VI.
 For biometric identification systems, third-party assessment by a Notified Body is required.
 Upon completion, issue the EU Declaration of Conformity (Article 47) and affix the CE marking (Article 48).

 Submit the required Annex VIII information to the EU AI database.
-The data required includes the provider's name, authorized representative details, system description, intended purpose, conformity assessment status, and Member States where the system is placed on the market.
+The data required includes the provider's name, authorised representative details, system description, intended purpose, conformity assessment status, and Member States where the system is placed on the market.

 The information in the database is publicly accessible (with limited exceptions for law enforcement systems under Article 49(4)), so ensure your submissions are accurate and complete — incorrect information carries its own penalty tier.